weng-lab/krews/docs/state.md

 </div>

 - `outputs/` contains files created by our tasks.
-- `state/` contains a file with our cache data.
-- `output/` contains all files related to a single run.
+- `run/` contains all files related to a single run.

 Each output run directory looks like the following